-Top-up health insurance policies give an extra cover to your regular health insurance policies.
-If the sum insured on your health insurance policy gets exhausted, you can get coverage for additional treatment with top-up health insurance policy.
 Anyone who has gone through a medical emergency knows that it leaves one with no time to think and can easily set you back financially.
-Hence it is very important to have sufficient health insurance coverage.
+Hence, it is very important to have sufficient health insurance coverage.
 But how do you know if your cover is sufficient?
-When you buy health insurance, you roughly estimate the sum insured basis your current needs and the premium.
-It is very possible that you realise in over time that you may need higher cover but cannot pay a higher premium.
+When you buy health insurance, you roughly estimate the sum insured on the basis of your current needs and the premium.
+It is very possible that you realise over time that you may need higher cover but cannot pay a higher premium.

-At such times, purchase a top-up health plan to enhance your health insurance policy’s limit at nominal price.
-A top-up health insurance plan will cover the additional expenses if your regular health plan coverage gets exhausted.
+At such times, purchase a top-up health plan to enhance your health insurance policy’s limit at a nominal price.
+A top-up health insurance plan gives an extra cover to you if your regular health insurance plan’s coverage gets exhausted.

 Key benefits of top-up health insurance plans